Chart Color Schemes

 The educational profile of Panorama exceeds national averages, with above-average qualification levels and academic performance metrics

-Panorama's residents aged 15+ have a higher university qualification rate of 36.9% compared to South Australia's (SA) 25.7% and the SA4 region's 28.1%.
-Bachelor degrees are most prevalent at 24.1%, followed by postgraduate qualifications at 9.5% and graduate diplomas at 3.3%.
-Vocational credentials are also common, with 28.5% of residents holding such qualifications; advanced diplomas account for 10.4% while certificates make up 18.1%.
-Current educational participation is high at 28.3%, including 8.7% in primary education, 8.0% in tertiary education, and 6.3% pursuing secondary education.
+Panorama's educational attainment exceeds broader benchmarks, with 36.9% of residents aged 15 and above holding university qualifications, compared to 25.7% in South Australia (SA) and 28.1% in the SA4 region.
+Bachelor degrees are most common at 24.1%, followed by postgraduate qualifications at 9.5% and graduate diplomas at 3.3%.
+Vocational credentials are also prevalent, with 28.5% of residents aged 15 and above holding such qualifications - advanced diplomas at 10.4% and certificates at 18.1%.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education, including 8.7% in primary, 8.0% in tertiary, and 6.3% pursuing secondary education.

-Panorama's three schools have a combined enrollment of 420 students and demonstrate typical Australian school conditions with an ICSEA score of 1045.
-Educational provision is conventional, split between one primary and two secondary institutions.
-Local school capacity is limited at 4.6 places per 100 residents compared to the regional average of 21.2, leading many families to travel for schooling.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Panorama's three schools have a combined enrollment of 420 students, operating under typical Australian school conditions (ICSEA: 1045) with balanced educational opportunities.
+Educational provision is split between one primary and two secondary institutions.
+School capacity is limited locally at 4.6 places per 100 residents compared to the regional average of 21.2, leading many families to travel for schooling.
+Note that 'n/a' in school enrolments refers to parent campus data.

 Frequently Asked Questions - Education